aml-archive/charts/README.md

 # Avid AML Helm Chart Repo

-## Update charts
+## Create artefacts

-Once a chart has been created and tested it can be packaged and added to the [Avid AML chart repo](https://avidaml.github.io/charts/):
+Once a chart has been created and tested it can be packaged and added to the [chart repo](https://avidaml.github.io/charts/).

+Package a chart from the project root:

     helm package microservice

-Update the chart repo index:
+Update the repo index (using the GitHub pages URL):

     helm repo index . --url https://avidaml.github.io/charts/

 ## Update repo

-The chart repo is hosted using GitHub Pages (based on `gh-pages` branch).
+The chart repo is hosted using GitHub Pages (on `gh-pages` branch).

 To upload new or updated artefacts from the previous step, switch to the `gh-pages` branch and add the artefacts.